 Note: If you have more than one Google Account, deleting one won’t delete the others.

-- On the left navigation Panel, click Data & personalization.
+- At the left, click Data and personalization.

 Remove other services from your Google Account

 If you don’t want to delete your entire Google Account, learn how to:

 To remove an account from your device without deleting it, follow the instructions below.
 If you don’t see your device, visit the maker’s support site.